mniyas/covid-cases-in-prisons/README.md

 # Covid-19 Cases in Prisons
 A data story about Covid-19 cases among prisoners in US States.
-Data is provided by [The Marshall Project](https://github.com/themarshallproject/COVID_prison_data)
+Data is provided by [The Marshall Project](https://github.com/themarshallproject/COVID_prison_data).
+The story is hosted at [gramener.com](https://gramener.com/covid-cases-in-prisons/)

 **About**
 This project uses